Why the AP hasn't called control of the House yet

 WHY HASN’T THE AP CALLED CONTROL OF THE HOUSE YET?

-The Associated Press has declared winners in most contests, but a handful are outstanding.
-Heading into Sunday, Republicans had 211 seats compared with 204 for the Democrats, leaving 20 undecided.
+The AP has declared winners in most contests, but a handful are outstanding.

 The AP does not make projections and will only declare a winner when it's determined there is no scenario that would allow the trailing candidates to close the gap.
 In some contested races where a party or candidate has a history of consistent and convincing wins, The AP can use results from AP VoteCast — a survey of American voters aimed at determining why they voted how they did — to confirm a candidate's victory, even as soon as polls close.
 But some races, as it is again this year, can take days or even weeks to call.